on 09-08-202108:30 PM - edited

 All duplication conflicts can be viewed in the Inventory > Duplicate conflicts menu.

-Solving a duplication conflict
+Solve a duplication conflict

-After clicking continue, you can select the asset(s) you want to keep in your inventory.
+Select Continue, and select the asset(s) you want to keep in your inventory.

 Before selecting Solve duplicate conflict, you can indicate if you want to delete the duplicate assets from your on-prem installation as well.

 If you choose to delete the duplicates from the local web console, they will be automatically deleted from your on-prem inventory.
-Please note that when no scanning exclusion is present for these assets, they could potentially be scanned again and synced with Cloud.
+Please note that when no scanning exclusion is present for these assets, they could potentially be scanned again and synced with your cloud site.
 To prevent this, make sure to add a scanning exclusion in your on-prem installation.
 If you don't check the option to delete the assets from the local web console, they will instead be flagged in your on-prem installation to not be synced again to Cloud.